divideconcept/MSI-GS65-GS75-P65-P75-macOS-Catalina-Hackintosh/README.md

 * The HDMI and Mini-DisplayPort outputs won't work as they are connected to the NVIDIA GPU.
 However you can connect an external display to the Thunderbolt port.

 * Sometime during the macOS boot sequence a black screen may be shown for 3 minutes due to a backlight issue.
 See [this thread](https://www.tonymacx86.com/threads/bug-black-screen-3-minutes-after-booting-coffeelake-uhd-630.261131/).
+This may be fixed by updating your BIOS, even if you already have the latest BIOS update, as this clear the NVRAM as well.

+# Troubleshooting

+If you have troubles booting, go to the Clover options and add -v to the boot args, this will display a detailed log while booting.

+If you see a OsxAptioFixDrv error, you can try the following:
+* Update your BIOS - even if you already have the latest BIOS installed, this will completely clear the BIOS memory (NVRAM) and probably fix the issue
+* If you still have issues, you can try replacing OsxAptioFixDrv by OsxAptioFix2Drv, OsxAptioFix3Drv or other memory fixes.

+If you upgrade macOS, you may also need to update WhateverGreen (https://github.com/acidanthera/whatevergreen/releases) and Lilu (https://github.com/acidanthera/Lilu/releases)